BobaBoard/boba-docs/docs/engineering/start-developing/bobaserver.md

 ## Start a local server

-You can now [follow the instructions](/docs/engineering/boba-server/getting-started) in the bobaserver guide and start your own local server.
+You can now [follow the instructions](/docs/engineering/boba-backend/getting-started) in the bobabackend guide and start your own local server.